Alphaz0r/Fully-automated-media-center/README.md

 # Setup

-These lines must be modified in order for everything to work correctly :
+These lines must be modified in order for everything to work correctly, it's mainly path to directories where Docker will save config files, tv shows, movies, ... :

 - line `7->11`